 Even baby Dwarf Mexican Crayfish can try to catch baby shrimp.
 Therefore, keeping them together with dwarf shrimp should be avoided.
 Nonetheless, if you agree to lose one or two shrimp here and there you are good to try.

 Tip: They will not go after the shrimp if you feed them (at least it will reduce the chances).

-Note: Dwarf Mexican Crayfish can eat bladder (pest) snails.
+Note: Dwarf Mexican Crayfish can eat bladder (pest) snails (read the guide about them).
 Unfortunately, they can also nip off the antennae of larger snails.

 Nowadays, keeping an aquarium is a popular hobby worldwide.
 The interest in crayfish is increasing.
 Aquarists interest in crayfish species for many causes such as their interesting behaviors, individual personalities, attractive colors, and patterns.

 Adding Dwarf Mexican Crayfish to your aquarium is a great idea, only if you are ready to fulfill their needs and provide a certain level of attention and care.
 They can be very peaceful in a community tank when they are satisfied and contented.
 In this case, they are shrimp, fish, plants friendly (almost) and compatible with anything and everything.